-If you think you have been the target of sexual misconduct, assault or harassment, it may be hard to know what to do or how to feel.
+If you have been the target of sexual misconduct, assault or harassment, it may be hard to know what to do or how to feel. sometimes people feel a lot of confusion about what has happened.
 What happened was not your fault.
 What you do next is your choice.

 King’s is committed to being an environment free from bullying and harassment, prejudice, and discrimination.
 Sexual harassment, misconduct or assault are contrary to the Equality Act 2010 and to King's College London's Bullying and Harassment Policy.